Home » Blog » Healthcare Jobs with a Business Degree

 • Management

 Clearly, both a bachelor-level and master-level education will cover many of the same topics.
-(Take a look at the summaries of coursework for each degree above to see the overlap.)
 Still, important differences separate the two.

 First of all, bachelor’s degrees are more often earned in lecture format courses filled with many other undergraduates.
 In contrast, master’s programs are often designed around smaller, more intimate discussion-style classes.